Note: This FAQ is from many years ago. Information may not be current.

 Can you help me find a monastery to live at?

-And that’s awesome.
+And that’s beautiful.
 Unfortunately, I have no contacts at any monasteries anymore and I have no way to help you find a monastery to stay at.
 I’m sorry.
-The best way to start is by googling or just asking clergy at a church, temple, etc. near you.
+The best way to start is by googling or just asking clergy at a church, temple, etc. of a tradition you respect.
+Be aware that they are likely to be skeptical unless you are a member of their tradition.

 Can I join up with you?